jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

     - CI environments
     - etc.

-  Does anyone believe I do a good job at managing them all at once?
+  Does anyone believe they do a good job managing them all at once?

 ---